Megan Rapinoe: 2012 London Olympics

 U.S. defeated Canada 4–3 with a stoppage time goal in the 123rd minute by Alex Morgan.
 With her two goals, Rapinoe is one of only five players, including Wei Haiying, Cristiane, Angela Hucles and Christine Sinclair, to have scored two goals during an Olympic semi-final.

-The United States team clinched the gold medal after defeating Japan 2–1 at Wembley Stadium in front of 80,203 spectators — the largest crowd ever for a women's Olympic soccer game.
+The United States team clinched the gold medal after defeating Japan 2–1 at Wembley Stadium in front of 80,203 spectators—the largest crowd ever for a women's Olympic soccer game.
 Rapinoe assisted on Carli Lloyd's second goal of the final in the 53rd minute.
-She ended the tournament with three goals and a team-high of four assists (tied with Alex Morgan).
+She ended the tournament with three goals and a team-high four assists (tied with Alex Morgan).
 Widely regarded as one of the top players of the Olympics, Rapinoe was named to numerous 'Team of the Tournament' lists including those selected by the BBC and All White Kit.

-Rapinoe achieved a career-best 8 goals and 12 assists for the United States in 2012.
+Rapinoe achieved a career-best eight goals and 12 assists for the United States in 2012.